aliyaakoub000-svg/Wearable-Device-for-Telehealth-Monitoring/README.md

 The Fitness and Healthcare Watch Tracker is an IoT-based wearable device designed for remote real-time health monitoring.
 It continuously measures heart rate (BPM), oxygen saturation (SpO₂), and body temperature, transmitting the data securely to the Arduino IoT Cloud for remote access by healthcare professionals.

-Features:
--Real-time monitoring of BPM, SpO₂, and temperature -Cloud synchronization via MQTT using Arduino IoT Cloud -Live data visualization on a 1.28” LCD screen (GC9A01A) -Low-power IoT-enabled operation
--Secure and private data handling
--Potential integration for hospital systems (SQL/EDR)
+Features: Real-time monitoring of BPM, SpO₂, and temperature, Cloud synchronization via MQTT using Arduino IoT Cloud, Live data visualization on a 1.28” LCD screen (GC9A01A), Low-power IoT-enabled operation, Secure and private data handling, Potential integration for hospital systems (SQL/EDR)

 Component	Description:
 -Arduino ESP32-S3	Microcontroller with built-in Wi-Fi and Bluetooth